 The Ground Glass was founded in 1975 by Renata Rainer and other serious photographers.
-It is an independent association dedicated to promoting the practice and appreciation of fine photography in Westchester County, New York.
+It is an independent association dedicated to promoting the practice and appreciation of fine photography in Westchester County, New York, and Fairfield County, Connecticut.

 Ground Glass's membership consists of professionals and accomplished amateurs working in a variety of photographic formats.
 As a group and as individual artists, our members have shown their work in many major exhibition facilities.
 We hold at least one juried group exhibition each year for our members, including our annual show in November at the Rye Arts Center Gallery.